The Science Behind OMIUS

 200,000 years of evolution built a radiator on your forehead.
 OMIUS makes it work better.

-Your forehead is the body's most concentrated cooling system — hairless, vein-rich, and exquisitely thermosensitive.
-Every OMIUS product is engineered around this single anatomical fact.
+Your forehead sits within one of the body's most powerful cooling zones: hairless, vein-rich, and exquisitely thermosensitive.
+Every OMIUS product is engineered around this anatomical fact.

 Scroll to explore the science